 Board the Peak Tram, take Bus 15, or take a taxi up to Victoria Peak.
 You can get a view of the whole city, Victoria Harbor, and the western sea and far off islands.

 Lunch: You can have lunch with your family at the restaurants in the mall area.
 If you and your family want a 45-minute walk down through the jungle on an access road, see our Hong Kong hiking page for a suggested route.

 After lunch, take your family to your favorite amusement park.
 And then visit the Lantau Island for Camping and Hiking

 Instead of staying in a hotel, would your family want to try tent camping?
 The campgrounds have full facilities and hiking trails, and are easily accessible by public transport.
 You can even surf or take your kids for body surfing at a life-guard-supervised beach called Pui O on Lantau Island.
 It has a great white sandy beach that is safe for kids.

 Go over to your other favorite amusement park.

-Go to the Avenue of Stars in the evening, and watch the Symphony of Lights.
+In the evening, watch the Symphony of Lights.
 The performance starts at 8pm and lasts about 20 minutes.

 What the kids will really enjoy is the IMAX Theater presentations on the roof of the big white dome that houses the Space Museum.
 The video fills the whole dome, and the visitors wear earphones and select their language (English, Mandarin, Cantonese) to hear the movie.

-Travel Back to your Hotel or Tent: Tsim Sha Tsui Station is a few minutes walk away.
 If you are camping near Pui O, remember that you can take the Star Ferry to the other side of the Harbor and then the Lantau Ferry to Mui Wo.
-The trip to the island takes either an half an hour to an hour.
+The trip to the island takes either a half an hour to an hour.